isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 In the consulting room, a doctor and a nurse with masks and prophylactic gowns were waiting for me.

 "Come and sit here.
 Your new name is nice, isn't it?
-Susumu Sekiguchi, from now on you are Susumu Sekiguchi."
+Sekiguchi Susumu, from now on you are Sekiguchi Susumu."

 "Ah!"